Skip to main content

 One integrated model — not an IT layer and an ITSM layer.
 This is ATOM™'s core differentiator.

-ATOM™ combines industry-leading IT practices with your business model to design a single IT Operating Model.
+ATOM™ designs the full IT Operating Model in a single, integrated view.
 How IT is organized, governed, and funded sits alongside how it delivers services, manages processes, and drives automation — because these aren't separate concerns.
 They're the same model.
+Every design decision is traceable to a business outcome established in Phases 01–03.

 Structure & Governance